kasper573/deckforge/README.md

 # Deck Forge

-[deckforge.io](https://deckforge.io) is a service that lets users easily create their own deck builder games.
-The games can be played directly in the browser and can be shared with friends.
+[deckforge.io](https://deckforge.io) is a service for creating and sharing deck builder games.

 > Deck Forge is currently in development.
 The site is open but not stable and will undergo heavy changes and database resets.
 Use at your own risk.